Twisted duality for embedded graphs: Embedded graphs

-\item a cellularly embedded graph, that is, a graph embedded in a surface such that every face is a 2-cell; \item a ribbon graph, also known as a band decomposition; \item an arrow presentation. \end{enumerate}
+We use the term ``embedded graph'' loosely to mean any of four equivalent representations of graphs in surfaces.
+We may think of an embedded graph as any of: \begin{enumerate} {(\alph{enumi})} \item a cellularly embedded graph, that is, a graph embedded in a surface such that every face is a 2-cell; \item a signed rotation system; \item a ribbon graph, also known as a band decomposition; \item an arrow presentation. \end{enumerate}